paynus-finance/paynus-contract/README.md

 # paynus-contract
-This is a project for creating the contract for Paynus Finance
+This is a project for creating the contract for Paynus Finance on the Fantom Opera (FTM) Network